tisimst/ad/doc/index.rst

 The :doc:`user_guide` details many of the features of this package.

-.. only:: html

-   A :download:`PDF version <_build/latex/adPythonPackage.pdf>`
-   of the documentation is also available.

 Additional information is available through the pydoc_ command, which gives access to many of the documentation strings included in the code.